3 Ingredient Keto Ice Cream

 Can this low carb ice cream be made dairy free?

 Of course!
 Just swap the heavy cream for coconut cream and you’re ready to go on a dairy-free keto treat.
-Just make sure to use chilled coconut cream and not coconut milk as your ice cream will be too runny.
+Just make sure to use chilled coconut cream and not coconut milk for a creamy texture.

 Can I freeze this ice cream for later?